satellite-image-deep-learning/techniques/README.md

 * [Intel to place movidius in orbit to filter images of clouds at source - Oct 2020](https://techcrunch.com/2020/10/20/intel-is-providing-the-smarts-for-the-first-satellite-with-local-ai-processing-on-board/) - Getting rid of these images before they’re even transmitted means that the satellite can actually realize a bandwidth savings of up to 30%,

 # About the author
-My background is optical physics, and I have a PhD from Cambridge on the topic of Plasmon enhanced Raman spectroscopy.
-After doing a post doc I left academia and took a variety of roles, from industrial research at [Sharp Labs Europe](https://www.sle.sharp.co.uk/), to medical physics, to building optical telescopes at [Surrey Satellites](https://www.sstl.co.uk/) (SSTL).
-It was whilst at SSTL that I started this repo as a personal resource.
-I left SSTL, actually was made redundant along with 30% of the company, and after a brief stint at an IOT start up, I now work as a data engineer.
-Deep learning is currently a hobby, but I have ambitions to move into this domain when the right opportunity presents itself.
-My own satellite imagery projects are [here](https://github.com/robmarkcole/satellite-imagery-projects), and feel free to connect with me on Twitter & LinkedIn
+My background is in optical physics, and I hold a PhD from Cambridge on the topic of [localised surface Plasmons](https://pubs.acs.org/doi/abs/10.1021/nl0710506).
+Since academia I have held a variety of roles, including doing research at [Sharp Labs Europe](https://www.sle.sharp.co.uk/), developing optical systems at [Surrey Satellites](https://www.sstl.co.uk/) (SSTL), and working at an IOT startup.
+It was whilst at SSTL that I started this repository as a personal resource.
+Over time I have steadily gravitated towards data analytics and software engineering with python, and I now work as a senior data scientist at [Satellite Vu](https://www.satellitevu.com/).
+Please feel free to connect with me on Twitter & LinkedIn, and please do let me know if this repository is useful to your work.

 <!-- markdown-link-check-disable -->
 [![Linkedin: robmarkcole](https://img.shields.io/badge/-Robin%20Cole-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/robmarkcole/)](https://www.linkedin.com/in/robmarkcole/)